subquery/documentation/docs/faqs/faqs.md

 - Query only necessary fields.
 - Try to use filter conditions to reduce the response size.
 Create filters as specific as possible to avoid querying unnecessary data.
 - For large data tables, avoid querying `totalCount` without adding conditions.
-- Always add index to schema for the historical project.
-- Add indexes to entity fields for query performance.
+- Add indexes to entity fields for query performance, this is especially important for historical projects.
 - Set the start block to when the contract was initialised.
 - Always use a [dictionary](../tutorials_examples/dictionary.html#how-does-a-subquery-dictionary-work) (we can help create one for your new network).
 - Optimise your schema design, keep it as simple as possible.